distortion-12/FileEncryptor/README.md

 # FileEncryptorApp

 ## Overview
-FileEncryptorApp is a powerful encryption tool that allows users to securely encrypt and decrypt files using modern encryption algorithms.
-This application is designed to enhance file security and privacy by leveraging RSA and AES hybrid encryption techniques.
+FileEncryptorApp is a powerful encryption tool that allows users to securely encrypt and decrypt files using modern encryption algorithm.
+This application is designed to enhance file security and privacy by leveraging AES encryption technique.

 ## Features
 - Securely encrypt and decrypt files
-- Uses RSA and AES hybrid encryption for enhanced security
+- Uses AES encryption for enhanced security
 - User-friendly interface for easy encryption and decryption
 - Supports multiple file formats including TXT and PDF